Noelani Arista

-Denise Noelani Manuela Arista is an associate professor of Hawaiian and US History in the Department of History at the University of Hawai'i at Mānoa.
-Her scholarship focuses on 19th century American History, Hawaiian History and Literature, Indigenous epistemology and translation, and Colonial and Indigenous history and historiography.
+Denise Noelani Manuela Arista is an associate professor of Hawaiian and U.S. History in the Department of History and Classical Studies at McGill University, where she is the Director of the Indigenous Studies Program and the Institute for Indigenous Research and Knowledges.
+Her scholarship focuses on 19th century American history, Hawaiian history and literature, Indigenous epistemology and translation, and colonial and Indigenous history and historiography.

 Early life and education

 Arista was born and raised in Honolulu, Hawaiʻi and she graduated from the Kamehameha Schools in 1986.
 She received both her BA (1992) and her MA (1998) in Hawaiian Religion from the Department of Religion at the University of Hawai'i at Mānoa.
 In 2010, she earned her PhD from the Department of History at Brandeis University.
 Arista's dissertation, “Histories of Unequal Measure: Euro-American Encounters With Hawaiian Governance and Law, 1793-1827,” won the 2010 Allan Nevins Prize from the Society of American Historians for the "best-written doctoral dissertation on a significant subject in American history".

 Arista's education includes mentorship and training through Hawaiian kumu (teachers) Aunty Edith McKinzie, Rubellite Kawena Johnson, Kalani Akana, Manu Haokalani Gay, Pomaka'i Gaui, and John Keolamaka'ainanakalahuiokalaninokamehamehaʻekolu Lake.